DaYoshiistesting/stk-code-0.6.3/README.md

 In August 2023, P1ngvin join the SuperTuxKart 0.6.3, preparing the Alpha-3 version.

 In October 2023, the latest official version of SuperTuxKart 0.6.3 (Alpha-3a) was released.
-It is the first offical version that has changes in source code.
+It is the first published version that has changes in source code.

 In November 2023, the source code of SuperTuxKart 0.6.3 is added on GitHub.